 Morning / Afternoon

-The temple sits on the island around eight kilometres from Aswan, accessible by sailing only.
-The island is peaceful, secluded, and filled to the brim with intricate hieroglyphics and colours.
-You’ll want to spend around an hour soaking up the sights before heading back to the mainland to begin the journey back to Cairo.
+The temple sits on the island around eight kilometers from Aswan, accessible by sailing only.
+The island is peaceful, secluded, and filled to the brim with intricate hieroglyphics and colors.
+You’ll want to spend around an hour soaking up the sights.
+Then head back to the mainland to begin the journey back to Cairo.

 Ready to relax after a long journey up the Nile?
 Head to the Cairo Tower at dusk, the perfect way to say farewell to Cairo.
 Soak up the peaceful bird’s-eye view of the glistening city at dusk before making your way to Abou Tarek in Downtown to sample some of Cairo’s best koshari, one of Egypt’s national dishes.
 Open since the 1950s, this authentic local restaurant is a must-try.